Acorus americanus Sweetflag

 General

 Formerly classified as Acorus calsmus.
-Sweetflag is an obligate wetland plant found on shore edges and shallow water, with tall, lance-like blades and a sweet, spicy citrus fragrance when crushed.
-Sweetflag, despite the appetizing name and fragrance, should not be consumed by humans.
+Sweetflag is an obligate wetland plant found on shore edges and shallow water (up to 18" deep), with tall, lance-like blades and a sweet cinnamon-like fragrance when crushed.
+Spreads by rhizomes and can form colonies.
+Builds a dense root system which provides good erosion control.

 Plant Description

 Sweetflag grows in clusters on shore edges, with the lance-like leaves growing to four feet tall.
+The flowering structure is a spadix (a finger-like protrusion.)
 Flowers are green and brown rounded spathes, each a few inches long, which grow from the middle of the plant.
-The plant spreads and grows via rhizomes once established.

 Height (ft)